CapstoneDicoding/machine-learning/README.md

 - Text Processing: The extracted text is then processed and refined.
 Groq, our base Large Language Model (LLM), is employed to retrieve and structure information from the CV text.
 The information is stored in JSON format for internal analysis and a summarized version is saved in PDF format for easier review.

-### Data Preprocessing

-- Optimization for Doc2Vec: The collected dataset is preprocessed to optimize it for the Doc2Vec model.
-This involves cleaning and standardizing the text data to ensure high-quality input for the model.

 ### Similarity Scoring

-- Doc2Vec and Cosine Similarity: Using the preprocessed data, the Doc2Vec model calculates the vector representations of both job requirements and candidate CVs.
+- SentenceTransformer BERT and Cosine Similarity: Using the preprocessed data, the Sentence Tranformer BERT get embeddings of both job requirements and candidate CVs.
 The cosine similarity metric is then applied to compute a similarity score, indicating how well each candidate's CV matches the job requirements.

-- BERT Model Scoring: Additionally, we utilize the SentenceTransformer model 'bert-base-uncased' to further evaluate and score candidates.
-This model enhances the accuracy of our scoring system by providing a deep understanding of the text semantics.